robdbirch/snoopit/README.md

                     "before" : 2,
                     "after" : 2
                 },
-                "notify" : {
+                "notify" : [
+                    {
                         "email" : {
                             "to": [ "watcher@something.com", "admin@something.com" ],
                             "from" : "snooper@something.com"
                         }
                     }
+                ]
             }
          ]

 ## Notifiers
-After a file is snooped by the `Snooper` any items matched a `Sniffer` regular expressions can be sent by specifying a notifier.
-Notifier's can be used to send  notifications, such as an email, text messages, or enqueue for, or call a another service to take action based on the matched event.
+After a file has been snooped by a `Snooper` any items matched by a `Sniffer's` regular expression can be sent to a specified notifier.
+Notifier's can be used to send  notifications, such as an email, text messages, enqueue into a queueing system, or call a another service to take action based on the matched event.

 ### Using a Notifier
 Each `Sniffer` can use one or more notifiers.
 Notification parameters are specified for each `Sniffer` that uses a particular notifier.
 In the example above the `email` notifier parameters used are the `to` and `from` parameters.